LearningNerd/100daysofcode/README.md

     - Create `todayEntryIndex` global, with its value set in `getUserProgressData`, to insert new entries into the correct location (index for the current day)

 **Explored/practiced:**
-  - Recursion examples, starting with a trivial example (incrementing a number recursively)
+  - [Recursion examples (Gist link for code)](https://gist.github.com/LearningNerd/311ff984274792a4beab1b4a0f1fe919), starting with a trivial example (incrementing a number recursively)
   - Got myself stuck for a little while on implementing a recursive factorial function.
 (Yay being stuck!)
 Got myself unstuck -- I just got the order of parameters mixed up, basically. lol.
   - Read a bit about how the call stack works in JavaScript